Key Stage 4 Options

 2. Read the options booklet

-Year 9 students have received a copy of the options booklet, giving them information about the subjects available for study in Years 10 and 11, the options process and where to go for advice.
-This booklet can also be downloaded below:
+Year 9 students will receive a copy of the options booklet in January, giving them information about the subjects available for study in Years 10 and 11, the options process and where to go for advice.
+This booklet will also be available to view online on this website.

 3. Watch the subject information videos